jhellst/Soccer-ProLeaugues-Backend/README.md

 ## Project Details

+This repository contains the backend code for the Soccer ProLeagues web application.
 The GitHub repository for this project's frontend can be found here:
 - [Soccer ProLeagues Frontend](https://github.com/jhellst/Soccer-Proleagues-Frontend)

 A demo version of this project can be found here: https://soccer-proleagues.onrender.com/